Network resilience: Failures in critical infrastructure (CI) systems

-Based on the evidence of both topology and dynamics of the transportation network, resilience is not purely a structural problem.
+Based on evidence regarding both the topology and the dynamics of transportation networks, resilience is not purely a structural problem.
 Indeed, consider traffic in the transportation system, which can become gridlocked even if a natural disaster leaves the underlying roads, bridges, and railways relatively unscathed.
-There is mounting recognition that to truly address the resilience of networked CI systems, we must be able to measure and control their dynamic states.
+There is mounting recognition that to address the resilience of networked CI systems, we must measure and control their dynamic states.